unamura/weather-city/README.md

   - However it seems to not work always correctly

 ## What is missing?
 As of now is missing the `src/main/resources/application.yaml` file.
 Which contains all the data used by the Open Feign client.
+MOre important the api key for the Open Weather API is written inside this file.

 ### Steps
 - [x] Retrieve a place by the name